YaleSpinup/ecs-api/k8s/README.md

 # k8s development Readme

 The application ships with a basic k8s config (currently only configured for development) in the `k8s/` directory.
-There you will find a `Dockerfile` and yaml configuration to deploy the *ecsapi* pod, servive and ingress.
-There is also an example configuration yaml which needs to be populated by you before skaffold can deploy the ecsapi.
+There you will find a `Dockerfile` and yaml configuration to deploy the *ecsapi* pod, service and ingress.
+There is also an example configuration yaml (`k8s-config.yaml`) which needs to be populated by you before skaffold can deploy the ecsapi.

 ## install minikube